 Vet clinics and certain pet stores offer wing-clipping services.
 You’re most likely to find it at large establishments or ones that deal exclusively with avian care.

 Professionals will need the right kind of scissors, restraints, and possibly sedatives, should your parrot be unwieldy.
-You can also benefit from their experience, ability to gauge the length, and angle for the cut.
+You can benefit from their experience, including the ability to gauge the length and angle of the cut.

 Do Clipped Wings Grow Back?

 Clipped wings will grow back in parrots and most other birds.
-Since feathers are made of keratin, they’re much like human fingernails and can regenerate without issue.
-After a trim, it will take between 6 to 10 weeks to grow back to their full length.
+Since feathers are made of keratin, they can regenerate without issue.
+After a trim, it will take 6-10 weeks to grow back to their full length.

 The only exception is if you cut the wings badly.
-If you caused muscle or nerve damage while trimming them, they might be unable to regenerate properly.
-Luckily, this can be avoided by choosing a professional for the trim or taking careful steps when clipping wings at home.
+If you’ve caused muscle or nerve damage while trimming them, they might be unable to regenerate properly.

 How To Clip A Parrot’s Wings